import matplotlib.pyplot as plt

 """

-Compute the probability density function of the Laplace distribution.
+Probability density function of the Laplace distribution.

 Parameters